bobweek/bobweek.github.io/_pages/about.md

   more_info: >
     <p>Eugene, Oregon 97403</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I apply mathematical and computational approaches to study the evolution and ecology of biological communities.
+Currently, I am a postdoctoral researcher at the University of Oregon developing theory to understand the evolution of traits mediated by host-associated microbiomes.
+This work is jointly advised by Professors [Brendan Bohannan](https://pages.uoregon.edu/bohannanlab/), [Bill Cresko](https://wcresko.github.io/lab_website/), and [Peter Ralph](https://pages.uoregon.edu/plr/).

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.